French Onion Soup Pasta

 Instructions

-- In a pan, heat olive oil.
-Add minced garlic and onions.
-Cover and cook over medium heat for 15 minutes, stirring occasionally.
-The onions should start to soften and brown.
+- In a large pan or pot, heat olive oil over medium heat.
+Add garlic and onions to the pot.
+Stir together.
+Cover and cook over medium heat for 15 minutes, stirring every 3 minutes.
+The onions will start to soften and brown.

-- After 15 minutes, add white wine and mushrooms.
-Cook uncovered for 15 minutes.
+- Once the onions and garlic have cooked, add white wine and mushrooms.
+Cook uncovered for 10 minutes.

 - When pasta is finished cooking, stir in parmesan cheese.
 Tip – use freshly grated parmesan cheese for a super creamy sauce!